MaxArt2501/share-this/readme.md

 * `selector`: restricts the shared text to the contents of the elements matching `selector` (default: `"body"`);
 * `sharers`: an array of sharing channels (Twitter, Facebook, email...); see later for details;
 * `shareUrl`: a reference URL for the shared text (default: the `location` object of the `document` property);
-* `transformer`: a function that transforms the extracted selected text (default: a function that trims and collapses whitespaces).
+* `transformer`: a function that transforms the extracted selected text (default: a function that trims and collapses whitespaces);
+* `onOpen`: a function that gets called when the sharing popover is opened.
+The popover's element, the transformed selected text and its original version are passed as arguments;
+* `onClose`: a function that gets called when the sharing popover is closed.

 When you're done sharing text, you can call the `destroy` method;